aurule/roll-it/docs/systems/wod20.md

 ## `/wod20`

+Roll a number of d10s and tally the results.
+Has special handling for World of Darkness dice mechanics.

 * `pool` is the number of dice to roll
 * `difficulty` is the threshold a die needs to reach to be a success.
 Default 6.
 * `specialty` whether to count each ten as two successes